Youth Council of the French Union: Cooperation with WAY

 CJUF received government support.
 Through CJUF the colonial authorities hoped to counter the anti-colonialist stream emerging amongst the youth and students movements in the colonies, but this endeavor had meagre results.
 CJUF was affiliated to the World Assembly of Youth (WAY), the pro-Western structure set up to counter the World Federation of Democratic Youth (WFDY).
 CJUF was dominated by religious organizations.
 The scout movement also participated in CJUF.

 Saint-Louis congress

 In 1952 CJUF held its congress at the Lycée Faidherbe in the Senegalese town of Saint-Louis between July 25 and August 1, 1952.
 65 delegates, representing Metropolitan France, French West Africa (32 delegates from 8 territories), French Equatorial Africa, Algeria, Indochina and Madagascar, took part in the congress.
 In that year youth councils had been set up across French West Africa by the colonial authorities.
 These councils were integrated into CJUF at the Saint-Louis congress.
-Soon there after, in August 1952, CJUF hosted a congress of the World Assembly of Youth at the Lycée Van Vollenhoven in Dakar.
+Soon thereafter, in August 1952, CJUF hosted a congress of the World Assembly of Youth at the Lycée Van Vollenhoven in Dakar.